-I am having problems too.
+Q: I am having problems with copper foil not sticking too.
 I have tried two types of foil and 2 brands of flux.
 It is like the adhesive melts.
 It seems to stick fine until I add the solder.
 Then the foil just peels off.
 Could the soldering iron temperature be the problem?
 I have one with no temperature control and one with but have had difficulty when I use either.

-Yes, either the soldering iron’s too hot or you could be soldering too slowly or going over and over the same area so the adhesive melts.
+Yes, either the soldering iron is too hot or you could be soldering too slowly or going over and over the same area too many times.

-I also am having problems with the foil coming loose.
+Q: I also am having problems with the copper foil not sticking and coming loose.
 I have read the comments and wonder if the type of flux has something to do with my problem.
 I inherited several bottles of gel flux that I have been using but am wondering if I am using too much.
 I just finished a beautiful Cardinal that keeps falling apart.
 I need help!